Davante Adams Player Prop Bets for NFL Week 9 | Green Bay vs. Kansas City 11/7/2021

 - Adams did not record a catch in last week's game versus the Cardinals.

-- Adams has racked up 165 receiving yards (55.0 per game) and one touchdown, hauling in 10 passes on 12 targets over his last three games.
+- Adams has racked up 165 receiving yards (55.0 per game) and one touchdown, reeling in 10 passes on 12 targets in his last three games.

 Adams' Green Bay Teammates